gjn/homefield/site/src/index.md

 ---
 template: index.html
 season: 2017
-week: 1
+week: 4
-date: 2017-09-12
+date: 2017-10-03
 type: ''
 collection: articles
 permalink: false
-title: Week 1 of the NFL 2017 season - PowerRankings
+title: Week 4 of the NFL 2017 season - PowerRankings
-description: Despite loss, the Patriots remain on top of our PowerRankings
+description: The Chiefs are finally on the top
 ---